 Social distancing is the new order of the day for influencers.
 Because containing the coronavirus crisis is a top global priority.

-You were’nt expecting the world to still be like this in 2021, right?
+You weren’t expecting the world to still be like this coming into 2022, right?

 Well, influencers, here we are.

-And the current situation demands that we all dynamically shift focus towards solutions that serve the crisis that the world is facing – for our survival.
+And the current situation demands that we all dynamically shift focus toward solutions that serve the crisis that the world is facing – for our survival.